lennygir/polito-se2-23-02-thesis/README.md

     ```
   - Error Handling
     - 500 Internal Server Error: If there's an internal server error while processing the request.
-- GET `/api/proposals?L-4-A` or `/api/supervisor?s123456`
+- GET `/api/proposals`
   - Description
-    - This endpoint retrieves proposals from the database based on provided criteria.
-It can filter proposals by degree (cds), supervisor, or return all proposals if no specific criteria are provided.
+    - This endpoint retrieves proposals from the database based on the user logged in.
-  - Query Parameters (at least one)
+  - Query parameters
-    - cds: String (Optional)
-    - supervisor: Alphanumeric string with a length of 7 characters (Optional)
-  - Request Validation
-    - cds: Must be a string.
-    - supervisor: Must be an alphanumeric string with a length of 7 characters.
+    - `archived`: optional boolean, if the user (teacher) wants to filter proposals archived or not archived
   - Response
     - 200 OK: Returns an array of JSON objects representing proposals based on the provided criteria.
   ```